Zerosku/Lorem-Ipsum/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 Download the project (LoremIpsum) as a zip and you will get two folders containing the project's FrontEnd and BackEnd.
-To deploy the project, find the project under BackEnd > LoremBox folder and open it in an IDE you prefer.
+To deploy the project, **find the project under BackEnd > Database Connection** folder and open it in an IDE you prefer.
 (Netbeans was used for creating the project)

 ### Prerequisites
 Install netbeans ide 8.2 or later